 He asked a mechanically inclined friend from school if he could fix the machine for ten dollars.
 The friend said he could.

 Warren then offered the owner $15 for the broken pinball machine, which the owner gratefully accepted.

 Once the machine was fixed, Warren hauled it over to the local laundromat, and offered the laundromat owner 10 percent of his earnings from the machine.

 After that, Warren's only job was to show up once a day with a bag, and scoop all the coins from the pinball machine into the bag.

 Then he put the money in a bank and (most importantly!) saved most of the money he made.

 That's how Warren Buffet turned a $25 investment into a $25-a-day business.
 And this was way back in the 1940s.

-Ten years down the road, Warren Buffet had paid for his own college education, and bought himself a 3-bedroom house in Omaha.
+Ten years later, on his college graduation at the age of 22, Warren Buffet repaid his parents IN FULL for his college education, and bought himself a modest but beautiful 3-bedroom house in Omaha.